-A new community information display has opened at Trader & Co. in Yass this week as part of ongoing engagement with the local community for the Parkwood Planning Proposal.
+A new community information display has opened at Wins Creek Meadery in Murrumbateman this week as part of ongoing engagement with the local community for the Parkwood Planning Proposal.
+Previously at Trader & Co. in Yass, the display can be viewed on Thursday to Sunday during the opening hours of 10am – 4pm.

 The Parkwood Planning Proposal is the NSW component of the larger Ginninderry project, which is proposed to be the first cross-border development in Australian history.